nirtatu/Portfolio/README.md

 ### Welcome to my github page

 My name is Nir Tatuani.
-I'm a QA Engineer and also a junior developer.
+I'm a QA Automation engineer and also a junior developer.
 I enjoy a challenge and always looking for the next opportunity to expand and learn new skills.
 I am motivated person, looking for my next job.

 ### Education
-2014 – 2017 BSc in Information Technology, The Academic College of Tel Aviv-Yaffo.
+2014 – 2017 BSc in Information System, The Academic College of Tel Aviv-Yaffo.

 ### Skills